xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

 published: true
 description: 'product filters, easy search'
 ---
 Let us imagine that you run an online store selling tons of different products.
 Each product has its own set of attributes like size, color, material, technical characteristics, and many others that make it distinct from other products.
 A shopper's decision to buy depends on these product attributes, and you as a seller can make a shopper's choice easier by using the addon **[Product Filter](https://market.x-cart.com/addons/product-filter.html)**.

 The addon enables you to add a product filter block that will be displayed on category pages (all of them, or just certain category pages chosen by you); your store visitors will be able to adjust the options in this block to narrow down their search results based on product attributes and find the product they require more easily.
 Optionally, the filter block can be adjusted to also include product tags, a price range, and in-stock availability.

 ![]({{site.baseurl}}/attachments/ref_6e82A7rL/store-front.png)

+{% toc %}

 ## Install Product Filter
-If the addon **Product Filter** is not installed in your X-Cart store, you can install it from the X-Cart App Store.
+If the addon **Product Filter** is not installed in your X-Cart store, you can do it from the X-Cart App Store.
 Follow the general instructions for {% link "installing and activating addons" ref_0fGEpvrh %}.
 ![product_filter_addon.png]({{site.baseurl}}/attachments/ref_6e82A7rL/product_filter_addon.png)

 ## Configure the Product Filter Addon Settings